cse-labs/docker101/README.md

 # -a - Show all containers (default shows just running)
 docker ps -a

-# Start a container with a running image
+# Start a container with the ngsa-app:beta image
 # --name - Naming the container
 # -d - Detached
 # --in-memory - Not a docker option.
 Passed in flag to the ngsa-app via Dockerfile entrypoint